 SLAS will award one grant (up to $50,000) per year, for a maximum of two years, to qualified educational institutions on behalf of deserving students enrolled in a graduate program at that institution.

-2017 SLAS Graduate Education Fellowship Grant Recipient to be announced in April, 2017.
+SLAS Graduate Education Fellowship Grant Timeline

 IMPORTANT INFORMATION: The student’s Primary Research Investigator or Mentor (or someone at the educational institution) will need to apply on behalf of the student.
 As part of the application process, the student will be asked to provide detailed information on their research project.
 Students – share this link to apply!